Basic Soldering Guide – How to Solder Electronic Components

 Some of the fluxes available are water-soluble.
 They get dissolved in water with no pollution.
 Also there are No-Clean Flux which require no cleaning after the soldering process.

-The type of flux to be used in soldering depends on various factors such as type of PCB to be assembled, type of electronic components used, type of soldering machine and equipments used and the working environment.
-Alpha Cookson is a leading manufacturer and supplier of all kinds of flux around the world.
+The type of flux to be used in soldering depends on various factors such as Type of PCB to be assembled, type of electronic components used, type of soldering machine and equipments used and the working environment.

-Solder is the life and blood of any PCB.
+Solder is the life and blood of any PCB Assembly.
 The quality of solder used during soldering and PCB assembly decides the life and performance of any electronic machine, equipment, appliance, mobile phone or gadget.

 Forms of solder: